 Teresa is an actor, writer, director and arts educator who mentors students and teachers nationwide in understanding Shakespeare’s works, building confidence through performance skills and improving literacy.
-She completed her Masters in English in 2015, currently lectures in Theatre Studies and Shakespeare and is a resident artist at Bell Shakespeare.
+She completed her Masters in English in 2015, currently lectures in Theatre Studies and Shakespeare at Notre Dame University and is a at Bell Shakespeare.

 What has your Fellowship enabled you to do, explore, or gain that you wouldn’t have otherwise?